• Skip to primary navigation

 • That you will get homesick, even if you love where you are stationed

-You could be living in Europe, surrounded by castles and green hills, and will still feel homesick sometimes.
+During your life as a military spouse, you could be living in Europe, surrounded by castles and green hills, and will still feel homesick sometimes.
 This is just a big part of military life and while some experience homesickness more than others, you will figure out how to deal with those feelings.

 Every year I learn something new about military life.
 I am always shocked by this but it is true.
 I try to look at each military experience as a way to grow and learn a little bit more about this lifestyle we have chosen.

-What is a lesson you have learned during your time as a military spouse?
+What is a lesson you have learned during your life as a military spouse?

 Filed Under: Military Life Tagged With: military life, military spouse, Milspouse